 Is Athens expensive?

 Compared to other European capitals, Athens is pretty reasonable – making it a top pick for cheap holidays to Athens.
 A pint of beer will set you back around €4–€5, and you can grab a gyros wrap for €3–€4.
 Sit-down meals at local tavernas are excellent value, though rooftop restaurants with Acropolis views tend to charge a bit more for the scenery.
-Entrance to the Acropolis is €30 (as of 2025), and you'll need to book a timed slot in advance during busy periods.
+Entrance to the Acropolis is around €30, and you'll need to book a timed slot in advance during busy periods.
 The old combined ticket covering multiple archaeological sites has been scrapped, so you'll need to buy separate tickets if you want to visit places like the Ancient Agora or Temple of Zeus – or look into third-party multipass bundles that can save you a few euros.

 Is Athens safe?